 Registers voters who did not register in advance.
 Refers voters to correct poll location if current location is incorrect.
 A registration judge is prohibited from handling ballots of voters they have registered until the polls are closed.
-For precincts with ePollbooks, the roster and registration judge roles may be combined.
+For precincts with electronic roster, the roster and registration judge roles may be combined.
+May conduct challenge procedures.

-Demonstration Judge
+• Demonstration Judge